shbhardwaj/parameterized-scheduler-plugin/README.md

 ![Parameterized Schedular Config](https://raw.githubusercontent.com/jenkinsci/parameterized-scheduler-plugin/master/site/images/configurationexample.png)

-## Configuration Example ##
+## Configuration Example

-The cron line before the _%_ symbol is processed the same as the jenkins core _Build periodically Schedule_.
+The cron line before the `%` symbol is processed the same as the jenkins core _Build periodically Schedule_.
 Leave a space.
-Put in a _%_.
-Then add the name=value pairs you need for your project build parameters.
+Put in a `%`.
+Then add the `name=value` pairs you need for your project build parameters.

 The idea was born from the need to use a different environment.
 To use a different TestNG configuration xml.
-In this example the _env_ parameter will be set to int during the build triggered at 15 after each hour.
-Then _env_ will be qa when the build runs at half past.
+In this example the `env` parameter will be set to int during the build triggered at 15 after each hour.
+Then `env` will be qa when the build runs at half past.

 ```
-  #lets run against the integration environment at 15 past the hour
+# lets run against the integration environment at 15 past the hour
-  15 * * * * % env=int
+15 * * * * %env=int
-  #run QA too
+# run QA too
-  30 * * * % env=qa
+30 * * * % %env=qa
 ```

 Yes, of course you can set multiple parameters.
 Lets say you have three parameters:
 - furniture